 Supplies:

-Watercolor paper, watercolors and fluid acrylic paints, masking tape, ruler, paper towel, round bristle brush (The brush I use is no longer available on amazon, but this one from Hobby Lobby is similar.), disposable plastic table cloth or something to protect your work area from paint splatters.
+Watercolor paper, watercolors and fluid acrylic paints, masking tape, ruler, paper towel, round bristle brush (I like this one from Hobby Lobby.), disposable plastic table cloth or something to protect your work area from paint splatters.

 Preparing the paper

-I like my watercolor paper to be 2 inches larger than the finished size of painting I am doing.
-The paintings in this demo are 5″x7″ so the paper is 7″x9″.
+I like my watercolor paper to be larger than the finished size of painting I am doing.
+The painting in this example is 5″x7″ so the paper is 7″x9″.
 This gives a nice 1 inch border all the way around.
 Draw a 5″x7″ rectangle on the center of the paper.
 Mask the border by placing masking tape on the pencil lines of the rectangle.
-I like to do several paintings while I have everything out.
-Some turn out better than others so its nice to do more than one.

 Painting the sky and background